Kenneth O'Keefe: The People's Voice

-In September 2013 O'Keefe joined David Icke in the team of The People's Voice, an internet TV station.
+In September 2013 O'Keefe joined David Icke on the team of The People's Voice, an internet TV station.
 In particular, he is presenting The Middle East Show, reporting news and comments on the subjects related to Middle east politics.
+In 2013 he spoke on this program with Gilad Atzmon, an Israel-born saxophonist and activist who has often been described as antisemitic.

 David Duke

-O'Keefe has formed a close association with the neo-nazi David Duke.
+O'Keefe has formed a close association with the neo-Nazi David Duke.
 According to the Southern Poverty Law Center, "O'Keefe appeared on Duke's radio show in February 2013, where the pair discussed, according to Duke, "the International Conference on Hollywoodism to which he has been invited by Hamed Ghashghavi.
 It exposes the Zio control of Hollywood which not only promotes lies about the enemies of Jewish extremism, but literally poisons the hearts and minds of hundreds of millions of people in West and all over the world."

 Political views

-O'Keefe appeared, alongside British politician Jenny Tonge at an Israeli Apartheid Week talk at Middlesex University on February 23, 2012, during which he stated, "Israel and Mossad were directly involved in 9/11" and that it "continues to foster false flag terrorism ...
+O'Keefe appeared, alongside British politician Jenny Tonge at an Israeli Apartheid Week talk at Middlesex University on February 23, 2012, during which he stated, "Israel and Mossad were directly involved in 9/11" and that it "continues to foster false flag terrorism...
 [Israel] has no place in this world.
 And it must in its current form, if you want me to use some inflammatory language, in its current form should be destroyed".
 A heated debate with supporters of Israel, who included Zionist Federation co-vice-chairman Jonathan Hoffman, followed O'Keefe's speech.

 The police later reviewed remarks made by O'Keefe at the meeting after allegations were made by two pro-Israel activists who had been in the audience that they had incited racial hatred by comparing Jewish audience members to Nazis (O'Keefe had said: "The Jewish state is acting on behalf of the Jewish people.
 You [the Jewish people], like the Nazis, now have a special obligation.
 The decent Germans of World War Two, what did they do when the Nazis came to power and instituted their policies?
 Did they do enough to stop the Nazis?
 No, they didn't.
 What are the Jewish people doing right now?
 Are you doing enough to stop your racist, apartheid, genocidal state?").
 After looking at submitted video and media material, the police came to the opinion that no criminal offences had been committed and no further action was taken.

-Six student societies in the Palestine solidarity movement released a statement condemning O'Keefe's remarks as anti-Semitic, stating that such opinions had no place in their struggle "against all forms of racism".
+Six student societies in the Palestine solidarity movement released a statement condemning O'Keefe's remarks as antisemitic, stating that such opinions had no place in their struggle "against all forms of racism".
 However, Middlesex University's Student Union awarded the Free Palestine Society for O'Keefe's speaking event with the 'best society event of the year'.

-O'keefe has also denied the Holocaust and has spoken against European laws against Holocaust denial.
-He has favorably compared Adolf Hitler to John F. Kennedy for “bypassing the Jewish banking debt.”
+O'Keefe has also denied the Holocaust and has spoken against European laws against Holocaust denial.
+He has favorably compared Adolf Hitler to John F. Kennedy for "bypassing the Jewish banking debt."